 One of America’s most distinguished lyric-coloratura sopranos, Amanda Pabyan has been described by the New York Times as “a brilliant coloratura” and “technically agile, clarion toned and incisive.”
 Most recently she revisited Konstanze in Die Entführung aus dem Serail for Arizona Opera and sang Donna Anna in Don Giovanni with Syracuse Opera.
 The 2012-2013 season saw her return to Syracuse Opera as Susanna in Le nozze di Figaro.
 Additionally, she performed Roselinda in Die Fledermaus with Opera on the James and joined the Cincinnati Pops for their concert From Stage to Screen: Opera Classics and Film Favorites.
-Additional recent highlights include an appearance as Konstanze in Die Entführung aus dem Serail with Opera Atelier, Fiordiligi in Così fan tutte with the Lyrique-en-mer festival in Belle-ile, her role debut of Juliette in Romeo et Juliette with Syracuse Opera, an appearance with the Seattle Symphony as the soprano soloist in Beethoven’s Ninth Symphony and a cover of the role of Donna Anna in Don Giovanni with both New York City Opera and the Los Angeles Philharmonic.
-Upcoming engagements include her role debut as Leonore in Beethoven’s Fidelio with the Shippensburg Music Festival.
+Additional recent highlights include Konstanze in Die Entführung aus dem Serail with Opera Atelier, Fiordiligi in Così fan tutte with the Lyrique-en-mer festival in Belle-ile, her role debut of Juliette in Roméo et Juliette with Syracuse Opera, Beethoven’s Ninth Symphony with the Seattle Symphony, and the cover of Donna Anna in Don Giovanni with New York City Opera and the Los Angeles Philharmonic.
+Upcoming engagements include Mahler’s Rückert Lieder with the Guatemala National Symphony Orchestra and her role debut as Leonore in Beethoven’s Fidelio with the Shippensburg Music Festival.

 Having proved her mettle singing Mozart’s formidable Queen of the Night throughout the United States, Ms. Pabyan moved into more lyrical repertoire, making her role and house debut as Konstanze in Die Entführung aus dem Serail with Anchorage Opera.
 She has appeared as Gretel for Washington National Opera’s Hänsel und Gretel, Handel’s Messiah with Boston Baroque, and reprised her Blonde in Die Entführung aus dem Serail for Boston Lyric Opera.
 Ms. Pabyan made her Metropolitan Opera debut as the Queen of the Night in Die Zauberflöte under the baton of James Levine.
 Other recent opera engagements include Die Zauberflöte with Opera Colorado, Die Entführung aus dem Serail with Michigan Opera Theatre, and the title role in Gluck’s Orphée et Eurydice at Glimmerglass Opera.